Esri/esri-loader/README.md

   });
 ```

-If you are [pre-loading the ArcGIS API](#pre-loading-the-arcgis-api-for-javascript) you can pass the `options` to `loadScript()` directly.

 ### Configuring Dojo

-You can pass a [`dojoConfig`](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/) option to `loadModules()` or `loadScript()` to configure Dojo before the script tag is loaded.
+You can pass a [`dojoConfig`](https://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/) option to `loadModules()` to configure Dojo before the script tag is loaded.
 This is useful if you want to use esri-loader to load Dojo packages that are not included in the ArcGIS API for JavaScript such as [FlareClusterLayer](https://github.com/nickcam/FlareClusterLayer).

 ```js
 import { loadModules } from 'esri-loader';